New mural paints unwanted historical picture

 Several community members are taking issue with the city’s newest mural painted on the north side of the Aumont Hotel.

-Members of the local League of the United Latin American Citizens (LULAC) and others who shared similar sentiment gathered Tuesday evening to express their concerns relating to the Texas Ranger Mural.
+Members of the local League of the United Latin American Citizens (LULAC), and others who shared similar sentiment, gathered at the Seguin City Council meeting on Tuesday to express their concerns relating to the Texas Ranger Mural.

 Schertz resident Chili Ornelas, who spoke on behalf of LULAC at a recent city council meeting, said the mural honors a law enforcement group that was responsible for the deaths of more than 5,000 Mexican Americans between the period of 1910 to 1920.